 I am the R&D Operations Manager for the Noah’s Ark Children’s Hospital for Wales.
 My role involves both the strategic and operational oversight of research within the Children’s Hospital and running the newly establish Children and Young Adults’ Research Unit.
 The aim of the Unit is to act a hub for high quality Child Health research in Wales.

-Dr. Widad Dantoft (n,p,aSEP) - Clinical Research Project Manager
+Dr Widad Dantoft (n,p,aSEP) - Research Associate

 My research interest lies in understanding the intricate interplay between immunity and metabolism in the presence of viral (CMV) and bacterial infections, and how this affects the infection process and outcome.
 I am in particularly interested in how this immune-metabolic interplay is regulated on a transcriptional level.